Psoriasis and Quality of Life

 That said, people often don’t use topical therapies consistently because the ointments are messy and inconvenient.
 It’s an unfortunate fact of life with psoriasis.

 Switching to systemic treatment for psoriasis for the sake of convenience isn’t wrong.
 But you should do it with an understanding of the risks and benefits of systemic treatment for psoriasis.

 The fine print on the labels for systemic psoriasis treatments could give anyone concerns.
 The immune system is involved in psoriasis, and most systemic psoriasis treatments target the immune system.

-- Biologic therapies and some oral treatments can increase the risk of infections.
+- Biologic therapies and some oral treatments can increase the for infection and need lab work monitoring.